Jimdo/range-slider-sass/README.md

 ##Why
 When it comes to styling an input[type="range"] the fix is not to vendor-prefix the properties but to vendor-prefix the selectors.

-This snipper should help provide a little
+This snippet should provide an easier approach.

+##How To

+@include the range.sass in your project.

+Adjust the variables to match your project.

+use the mixin "input-type-range"

 ##Demo Setup

 You need node & npm for this, if you don't have it just follow the steps [here](http://blog.nodeknockout.com/post/65463770933/how-to-install-node-js-and-npm)